 I might take a crack at it.

 We cannot answer your question until you show a benchmark.

 Even after that, we cannot promise to import your patch before

 you create it.
 The chicken or the egg :-)

 Yusuke Endoh email@example.com

-#4 Updated by Martin Bosslet about 3 years ago
+#4 Updated by Martin Bosslet over 3 years ago

 With the recent changes since hashDoS I'm not sure whether